dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-5 Last Branch Record.md

 ### Other Use Cases

-* **Profile guided optimizations**.
-LBR feature can provide profiling feedback data for optimizing compilers.
+* **Profile guided optimizations**: the LBR feature can provide profiling feedback data for optimizing compilers.
 LBR can be a better choice as opposed to static code instrumentation when runtime overhead is considered.
-* **Capturing function arguments.** When LBR features is used together with PEBS (see [@sec:secPEBS]),  it is possible to capture function arguments, since according to [x86 calling conventions](https://en.wikipedia.org/wiki/X86_calling_conventions)[^12] first few arguments of a callee land in registers which are captured by PEBS record. [@IntelSDM, Appendix B, Chapter B.3.3.4]
+* **Capturing function arguments**: when the LBR feature is used together with PEBS (see [@sec:secPEBS]), it is possible to capture function arguments, since according to [x86 calling conventions](https://en.wikipedia.org/wiki/X86_calling_conventions)[^12] first few arguments of a callee land in registers which are captured by PEBS record. [@IntelSDM, Appendix B, Chapter B.3.3.4]
-* **Basic Block Execution Counts.** Since all the basic blocks between a branch IP (source) and the previous target in the LBR stack are executed exactly once, it’s possible to evaluate the execution rate of basic blocks inside a program.
+* **Basic Block Execution Counts**: since all the basic blocks between a branch IP (source) and the previous target in the LBR stack are executed exactly once, it’s possible to evaluate the execution rate of basic blocks inside a program.
 This process involves building a map of starting addresses of each basic block and then traversing collected LBR stacks backward. [@IntelSDM, Appendix B, Chapter B.3.3.4]

 [^1]: Only since Skylake microarchitecture.
 In Haswell and Broadwell architectures LBR stack is 16 entries deep.
 Check the Intel manual for information about other architectures.
 [^2]: Linux `perf script` manual page - [http://man7.org/linux/man-pages/man1/perf-script.1.html](http://man7.org/linux/man-pages/man1/perf-script.1.html).